jcfdeb/py-phone-caller/README.md

 ## More Information

+If you want to know how it's organized please read the current [version documentation](https://github.com/jcfdeb/py-phone-caller/blob/main/doc/py-phone-caller_2025.05.md)

-For more details about the project setup, you can refer to [this documentation](https://github.com/jcfdeb/py-phone-caller/blob/main/doc/fedora34-server-with-podman_though-ansible.md).
+For more details about the project setup and installation, you can refer to [this -OLD- documentation](https://github.com/jcfdeb/py-phone-caller/blob/main/doc/fedora34-server-with-podman_though-ansible.md).

 A Web Interface for the 'py-phone-caller' was added and works fine, but several things need to be improved or implemented.